 Study area

-Sites were selected according to the geographic distribution of E. Maxima, under varying levels of wave exposure and temperature regimes along the south west coast of South Africa.
-The chosen sites were also a combination of exposed and sheltered sites, along the West Coast and False Bay regions, ranging from St. James in False Bay to Yzerfontein on the West Coast.
+Sites were selected according to the geographic distribution of E. maxima, under varying levels of wave exposure and temperature regimes along the south west coast of South Africa.
+The chosen sites are along the West Coast and False Bay regions, from St. James in False Bay to Yzerfontein on the West Coast.

 Morphometric data collection

 Sampling took place between March and October 2018 during low tide.
 The thirteen largest Ecklonia maxima individuals were collected by snorkel in an area where the kelp bed was ~1m deep and in shallow water (along the shoreline).
-Juvenile kelp (juvenile sporophytes) about 30 cm in length were collected from shallow water on the shore.
-After the collection of kelp was completed, various morphological and biomass measurements were recorded.
-A measuring tape was used to measure the various morphological features, and the biomass was measured by cutting the kelp into two sections and placing the material in a net bag, which was weighed using a scientific spring scale.
+Juvenile kelp (juvenile sporophytes) of about 30 cm in length were collected.
+After collection, various morphological and biomass measurements were recorded.

 The morphological factors that were measured are: primary blade length, primary blade width, frond length, stipe length, stipe circumference, number of tufts and epiphyte length.
 The biomass was divided into frond mass and stipe mass, were the sections were separated with a cut below the primary blade.
 These measurements allowed for comparisons in length, weight and thickness between sites and varying depths.